-I live in Derbyshire and am able to buy the ‘GM’ ‘Wayfarer’ ticket on the train.
-The Wayfarer being a go anywhere on any transport mode day ticket.
-The nearest railway station for me being at at the Southern end of the ‘GM’ area is at Grindleford.
+I live in Derbyshire and am able to buy the ‘GM ‘Wayfarer’ ticket on the train.
+The nearest qualifying railway station for me being at Grindleford.

 A look at any of the many maps that GMPTE have online will give a flavour of what is available.

 The first generation of modern trams were Italian built Ansaldo Firema T-68/T-69‘s.
 Dating from the early 1990’s They have now all been withdrawn.